roc788/CustomerProductApp/README.md

 # CustomerProductApp

-Change the export path and database file path accordingly in the App.config
+Change the export path and datasource path accordingly in the App.config